thakkarnetram/mp4-js-compressor/server/README.md

-# 🎬 MP4 Bulk Compressor
+# 🎬 MP4 Bulk Compressor - API

 A  Node.js tool to **compress bulk MP4 files locally** with decent quality and reduced size — faster and more private than online sites.